The Nancy Hanks. From book Shipwrecks of Florida

 More ghost stories were printed soon after the fire including a “black cat” story told by a local captain who claimed he sailed the Nancy Hanks years before (I could find no mention of him as captain of the schooner).
 Long story short, he said a large black cat with glowing eyes suddenly appeared on the schooner during a voyage to Africa.
 A storm immediately engulfed the vessel which she barely survived.
 Later on, the cat was seen again and another storm battered the ship.
 When seen again most all the crew caught the “fever” and then again when seen, another storm surrounded the ship until the ghostly cat was swept overboard and the seas subsided.
 Another paper’s version had the crew capturing the cat during a storm and throwing it overboard, immediately calming the seas.
 Remember the line from the film "Reported Missing" I mentioned previously regarding the “black cat”?
 Pretty sure this local captain was playing a prank, and was re-telling his version of the story from that film, which he most likely had seen.
 Surprisingly, all the ghost and jinxed stories between 1926 and 1929 about the schooner never mentioned the Nancy Hanks and her role in that film, and I presume that fact was likely only known about by a few.

 It was also reported that a local resident said he saw a ghostly apparition wandering the flaming deck of the schooner as she burned, or more likely having heard all the local ghost stories, his mind was playing tricks.
 And what about John Wilkes Booth’s ghost having haunted the schooner.
-I see it mentioned a number of times after she wrecked in 1926, but nothing specific except that Booth's ghost haunted it because the schooner was named after President Lincoln’s wife (though not confirmed).
+I see it mentioned a number of times after she wrecked in 1926, but nothing specific except that Booth's ghost haunted it because the schooner was named after President Lincoln’s mother (though not confirmed-maybe another woman named Nancy Hanks?).
 Some trivia: both actors Tom Hanks and George Clooney are distant relatives of Nancy Hanks.

 Then there were the stories of Nancy Hank’s last voyage in 1926.
 One article describing her arriving at Miami read: “Muttering of mutiny they cast anchor near Fisher’s Island and a majority left the ship immediately.”
 It went on to say it was jinxed from the beginning of the voyage as a crewman murdered an officer and the captain was washed overboard and lost.
 Reports of the fire were picked up by papers elsewhere such as this report from the Oct.
 24, 1929 Southwest Times of Pulaski, Va. which read: “Pushing slowly through the entrance to the Miami harbor, the schooner fell prey to the vicious winds of the hurricane and was beached in shallow waters.”
 As the September 1926 hurricane at Miami was national news, I can see where this discrepancy came from and is the same article about the ghostly black cat being thrown overboard.
 As for the murder on board and the captain being washed overboard, these were obviously placed there to embellish the haunted ship story.
 No mention of any mutinies, murders, or captain’s drowning mentioned after the initial grounding.
 The Miami Daily News of 8/16/26, did mention that the original captain on that last voyage was put ashore at Jacksonville due to illness, and was replaced by another captain, which likely was the Capt.
 Brown mentioned.